Support Page Content

 A: An individual must have departmental approval to travel on University business and follow appropriate University procedures for requesting authorization to travel.
-Itemized receipts are required for the following expenses: airline, lodging, rental car, parking; and any reimbursable item costing $25 or more.
+Itemized receipts are required for the following expenses: airline, lodging, rental car, parking, meals; and any reimbursable item costing more than $75.

 - Q: What is an itemized receipt?

-- Q: What are typical errors in travel reimbursement claims, and how can I avoid them?
+- Q: What are typical errors in travel expense reports, and how can I avoid them?

 A: Please do the following:

-- Make sure all necessary ITEMIZED receipts are attached to the claim
+- Make sure all necessary ITEMIZED receipts are attached to the expense report.

-- Include expenses that were advanced and their receipts in the claim total
+- Include expenses that were paid by the University and their receipts in the expense report.

-- Make sure that the traveler’s vehicle license plate number is listed on claim if traveler is claiming mileage
+- Make sure that the traveler’s vehicle license plate number is loaded in their Concur profile if traveler is claiming mileage.

-- Q: How soon do I have to turn in my travel expense claim?
+- Q: How soon do I have to turn in my expense report?

 A: All expense reports must be submitted within 60 days of returning from a trip.
 After this time frame an Travel Policy Exception Justification form must be completed, Approved by the VP, and attached to the expense report submitted within Concur.